Ansh9728/Sample-Set-QA-Bot/README.md

 ---

-This `README.md` file provides all necessary steps to run the FastAPI application using Docker,
+This `README.md` file provides all necessary steps to run the streamlit application using Docker and local development,